Overview

 Summary AI

-The section of the bill makes changes to the Robert T. Stafford Disaster Relief and Emergency Assistance Act by extending the period of assistance from 18 months to 24 months.
-It also mandates that FEMA provides applicants appealing a decision on their assistance eligibility with the documents used to make that decision, reasons for ineligibility, and steps to fix it, along with any inspection documents within 10 days after the inspection.
+The proposed changes to the Robert T. Stafford Disaster Relief and Emergency Assistance Act extend the period of assistance from 18 months to 24 months.
+The Federal Emergency Management Agency (FEMA) is required to provide applicants appealing a benefits decision with all related documentation and reasons for ineligibility, along with steps to potentially reverse the decision, within 10 days post-inspection.

 8. Report to Congress on major disaster declarations Read Opens in new tab